 Profile

-A dynamic business analyst with over six years of experience specializing in Tableau, data analytics, sales forecasting, and business analysis.
-A proven track record of creating impactful financial models to facilitate data-driven decision-making for enterprise companies.
+A business analyst with over six years of experience specializing in Tableau, financial modeling, sales forecasting, and business intelligence.
+Proven success designing predictive models and dashboards that drive data-backed business decisions.

 Professional Experience

-• Design Tableau dashboards to track KPIs across all departments and enhance data visualization for senior leadership
+• Design Tableau dashboards to visualize department KPIs and support leadership decision-making

 Key Skills